 States can impose additional legal requirements on office-based facilities where physicians perform surgical, or other invasive procedures, on patients.
-These legal requirements, known as office-based surgery (OBS) laws.
+These legal requirements are known as office-based surgery (OBS) laws.
 States can also impose additional legal requirements on office-based facilities or clinics where specific outpatient procedures within the general practice of medicine are performed.
 Those requirements are known as other specified procedure (OSP) laws.
 OBS and OSP laws can apply to the facilities where the procedures occur, as well as to the physicians performing the procedures.
-OBS laws regulate various aspects of facilities’ physical environment and operations (e.g., must the facility have nursing staff, recovery rooms, or an infection control policy).
-These legal requirements are often triggered by the use of anesthesia, or the performance of specific types of surgical procedures.
+OBS and OSP laws regulate various aspects of facilities’ physical environment and operations (e.g., must the facility have nursing staff, recovery rooms, or a quality assurance policy).
+OBS laws are often triggered by the use of anesthesia, or the performance of specific types of surgical procedures.
 OSP laws are generally triggered by the type of outpatient procedure being performed and the level of sedation used.
 This dataset compliments three datasets related to Targeted Regulation of Abortion Providers (TRAP) laws: Abortion Facility Licensing (AFL) Requirements, Ambulatory Surgical Center (ASC) Requirements, and Hospitalization Requirements (HR).
 Read more.

 NAVIGATING THE DATA